A study on random permutation graphs: Degrees of other nodes

-(ii) Variance of $d(k)$ is minimized at $k = n /2$, and is maximized at $k = 1$ and $k =n$. \end{rmk}
+(ii) Variance of $d(k)$ is minimized at $k = n /2$ and is maximized at $k = 1$ and $k =n$. \end{rmk}

-When we use $k = n /2$ in Theorem \ref{thm:expvardeggen}, we obtain $\mbb{E}[d(n /2)] = \frac{n-1}{2}$ and $Var(d(n/2)) = \frac{n}{6}$.
-Given these, we may prove an alternative central limit theorem for the mid-node with a deterministic limit.
-The proof technique is very similar to the one in the previous section, so we just state it skipping the proof.
+When we take $k = n /2$ in Theorem \ref{thm:expvardeggen}, we obtain $\mbb{E}[d(n /2)] = \frac{n-1}{2}$ and $Var(d(n/2)) = \frac{2n-1}{12}$.
+Given these, we may prove an alternative central limit theorem for the mid-node with deterministic parameters in limit in \eqref{eqn:cltwu}.
+We omit the details.